KonghaYao/pure-graph/docs/frameworks/hono.md

 # Hono.js Integration Guide

-Pure Graph integrates seamlessly with Hono.js applications, providing a lightweight and fast HTTP interface for your LangGraph workflows.
-This guide covers everything you need to set up and use Pure Graph with Hono.js.
+Open LangGraph Server integrates seamlessly with Hono.js applications, providing a lightweight and fast HTTP interface for your LangGraph workflows.
+This guide covers everything you need to set up and use Open LangGraph Server with Hono.js.

 ## Installation

-Install Pure Graph and required dependencies:
+Install Open LangGraph Server and required dependencies:

 ```bash
 npm install @langgraph-js/pure-graph @langchain/langgraph @langchain/core hono